Indradyumna: Pandya Indradyumna

-The Bhagavata Purana, Canto 8, describes Indradyumna to be a saintly Vaishnava king, belonging to the lineage of Svayambhuva Manu, the ruler of the Pandya country.
+The Bhagavata Purana, Canto 8, describes Indradyumna to be a saintly Vaishnava king, belonging to the lineage of Svayambhuva Manu, the ruler of the Pandyanadu country.
 He abdicated his throne in favour of his children when he grew old, and started to engage in a penance in the Malaya mountain.
 The sage Agastya came across the king when he was immersed in meditation, and was hence ignored.
 Angered, Agastya cursed the stubborn king to be reborn as an elephant.
 At Indradyumna's request, Agastya offered the following clause to the curse: The king would be liberated from his curse when he was offered salvation by Vishnu himself.
 Accordingly, Indradyumna was reborn as Gajendra, the king of the elephants.
 Due to the piety of Indradyumna, Gajendra retained all the memories of its previous birth.
 Gajendra roamed about in a forest for various years with a herd of wild elephants, finally arriving at Mount Trikūṭa.
 When it arrived there at the banks of a lake, it was attacked by a makara, or a crocodile, that caught hold of its hind leg.
 This crocodile was the rebirth of a gandharva named Hūhū, cursed for carousing with apsaras by Sage Devala.
 Neither of the creatures gave in during their struggle for a thousand years.
 Vishnu then appeared to the site upon Garuda, and Gajendra raised its trunk and cried out his name in recognition.
 The deity severed the head of the crocodile with his discus and saved his devotee, lifting the curse, and offering Indradyumna a place in his abode of Vaikuntha.
 The tale of Gajendra is often symbolically interpreted for its religious themes, with Gajendra as the man, Huhu as sins, and the muddy water of the lake as samsara.The Mahabharata narrates another legend of this Indradyumna.
 After the virtue that he had accumulated was exhausted, the king fell from heaven to the earth.
 He was told that he would be allowed to return if someone could recall his good deeds that had gained him great merit.
 He visited Sage Markandeya, who failed to recognise him.
 Upon asking the sage if he knew anyone who had lived longer than him, the former directed him to Prāvīrakarṇa, an owl that dwelt in the Himalayas.
 The owl also did not remember him, and directed the king and the sage to Nāḍījaṃgha, a stork that was older than both, living in a lake named Indradyumna.
 The stork did know him, and directed the king to Akupara, a tortoise that lived within the same lake.
 Akupara immediately recognised the king, informing the sage of his great generosity and the ritual sacrifices he had conducted.
 The tortoise informed them that the very lake lent its name to the king, having been created by the passage of cows that had been gifted to the Brahmanas who had performed his rituals.
 Hearing this, the sage Markandeya restored his place in heaven, and in some accounts, a golden chariot arrived for his departure.